jjwilliamjun/clash-of-llms-next/clash-of-llms/public/documents/Setting_Guide.md

 ### **2.1.
 Overview**

 The Node Attributes file defines the properties of each node, such as alignment.
-This file should be saved as an Excel file with the sheet named `NodeAttributes`.
+The file should be saved as an Excel file with the appropriate sheet name: `NodeAttributes`.

 ### **2.2.
 File Structure**